Financial accounts

 The compilation process comprises a long list of reconciliation procedures and consistency checks, which also contributes to the quality assurance of the different statistical sources.

 Stocks and transactions are not adjusted.
-Rates and growth figures are published both adjusted and unadjusted.
+Rates and growth figures (four time series only) are published both adjusted and unadjusted.

-The Finse database provides comparable quarterly figures over time from the 4th quarter of 1995.
-The old database system Findatr, provides comparable quarterly financial balance sheets from the 4th quarter of 1975.
-Net lending/net borrowing exists as an annual time series for all sectors in Findatr, with the exception of financial accounts for households and NPISH, which have been published on a quarterly basis since 1990.
+The present database Finse provides comparable quarterly figures over time from the 4th quarter of 1995.
+The old database Findatr, provides comparable quarterly financial balance sheets from the 4th quarter of 1975.
+Findatr is not published, but limited data can be transmitted to users on request.
+Finse and Findatr are not directly comparable.

 Contact